 The front strap pulls on the shoulder too much.
 Similar to a “easy walk” harness.
 Which is working against a dog that is trying to move forward.

 If Maia moved fast, this cart would lose balance and sway from side to side making the wheels come off the ground.
 I was afraid it would knock her over.

 The side rails would slam into her side as she moved.
 Which created a great amount of stress on her spine and the muscles on her side.
 I would like to have seen them padded.

-I would also like to see a belly strap on all older dogs carts.
-This would give extra support on the delicate spine.
+I would also like to see a belly strap on all older dog carts.
+This would give extra support to the delicate spine.

 This cart can come with stirrups.
 When I placed Maia’s legs in the stirrups (I was careful to follow directions) the weight of the cart would be thrown forward and rest on Maia’s shoulders.
 Making it impossible for her to walk forward with ease.

 If I put her in this cart for 10 minutes she could not walk for 4 hours afterward and when she did she was crooked from the cart banging into her.

 Many dogs that use these carts muscles are in the beginning stages atrophy.
 The muscles get bruised from the slamming.